Water Babies: The best 11 indoor water parks in the UK

 Best for: The Masterblaster rollercoaster.
 This slide defies physics by propelling raft riders up and down enormous dips at supercharged speed.
 Definitely not one to miss.

 Wet N Wild, Tyne and WearAs the name suggests, kids can go bananas at Wet N Wild.
 It’s got all those essential ingredients that make up a great indoor water park.
 Flumes?
-They have 10 of them, including the perilous Black Hole which plunges you into darkness, as well as the tumble dryer-like Tornado.
+They have 10 of them, including the perilous Black Hole which plunges you into darkness or the tumble dryer-like Tornado.
 Rides vary in speed and intensity so bigger kids can dash for the 24-metre drop of Kamikaze while your tiddlers ride the gentle waves of the Lazy River.
 In the interest of building up their confidence, toddlers can even take pre-school swim sessions with their grown-ups.

 Best for: Discovery Island which is dedicated to kids under 10.
 Five slides take the form of turtles, an elephant’s trunk and one where kids can double up and race.

 The LC Swansea, Glamorgan and CardiffHang ten at The LC Swansea where slides, whirlpools and a four-story play zone come second only to their snazzy surfboard simulator.
 After popping on a safety helmet, kids can mount their trusty steed - aka the surfboard - and attempt to tackle a frothy swell of wave.
-Depending on how good they get they can ride on their tummies or stand upright and surf like a real-life beach bum.
-It’s tougher than it looks but is tonnes of fun.
-Then of course there’s the lazy river slide, a wave machine and for the littluns, an aquatic maze packed with bridges and ball pits.
+Depending on how good they get, they can ride on their tummies or stand upright and surf like a real-life beach bum; it’s tougher than it looks but is tons of fun.
+Then, of course, there’s the lazy river slide, a wave machine and for small fry, an aquatic maze packed with bridges and ball pits.

 Best for: It’s got to be that surfboard simulator.
 After searching the many indoor water parks in the UK - and there were plenty - it’s the only place to have one that’s quite so radical (dude)!

 Best for: Combining two days out in one.
-As part of one of the biggest theme parks in the UK, you could plan a little aqua park holiday here and wake up the next day for rollercoasters and riotous fun in CBeebies Land at Alton Towers.
+As part of one of the biggest theme parks in the UK, you could plan an aqua park holiday here and wake up the next day for rollercoasters and riotous fun in CBeebies Land at Alton Towers.

 Dunes Splash World, MerseysideTake a trip to the tropics on the Merseyside coast at Dunes Splash World.
 There are four flumes of varying dare-factor, like the Speed Freak Flume Ride.
 As the name suggests it’s a seriously speedy number which zips the rider around bends while racing to beat the record.
 The Family Fun Flume Ride is altogether gentler with a light-up display and misted tube to travel through.
 Tiny tots can have a swimming lesson or tip buckets in the toddler pool - just be sure to high five Murtle the Turtle who can often be found enjoying a dip.